spurin/diveintolabs-cloudshell/tutorial.md

 To access the Portal, click the Web Preview Icon, if you cant find it, click -> <walkthrough-web-preview-icon>here</walkthrough-web-preview-icon> for a walkthrough on where to find it.

 Select 'Preview on Port 8080' and you're good to go!

-When accessing terminals, the default credentials are ansible/password